Don Bosco School, Manila: Cocurricular and extracurricular programmes

-Don Bosco School Manila features the Salesian Youth Movement program which seeks to encourage the youth to find their unique interests in order to join their respective Salesian Youth Group.
-Don Bosco School Manila has multiple Salesian Youth Groups, the most largest being the following; Sports, Basketball, Knights and Lilies of the Altar, Arts, and Theatre Arts.
+Don Bosco School Manila, similarly to its Salesian school pioneers, has the Salesian Youth Movement programme where extracurricular clubs are formed to discover or hone the unique interests or hobbies of the Bosconians.
+Don Bosco School Manila has multiple Salesian Youth Groups (SYG) or clubs, including but not limited to; Sports, Combo, Knights and Lilies of the Altar, Arts, and Theatre Arts.

-The student government of Don Bosco School Manila can be divided into two branches, the Pupils Leadership Training Club (reserved for Grade School) and the Senior Leadership Training Club (reserved for High School.)
+The student government of Don Bosco School Manila can be divided into two branches, the Pupils' Leadership Training Club (reserved for Grade School) and the Students' Leadership Training Club (reserved for High School and Senior High School.)